Bernard Appassamy

 Warren Macris from High Res Digital.

-With thanks to Peter Guo, Lisa Giles, Bruce Adams, Sue Paull, Louise Haigh, Margaret McKenna, and the Sydney BAG (Book Art Group).
+Peter Guo, Lisa Giles, Bruce Adams, Sue Paull, Louise Haigh and Margaret McKenna.

 Trying a few ideas and coming literally full circle.